-In terms of content, the former test contained mostly “recall” items, in which the information was presented on the page and students were tasked with distilling the information and answering questions directly.
+In terms of content, the former test contained mostly “recall” items, in which the information was presented on the page, and students were tasked with distilling the information and answering questions directly.

 Simple methods do not need multiple steps, while complex methods rely on patterns, multiple steps, and synthesizing ideas in order to solve a problem.
-Students looking for a magic method of solving problems do themselves a severe disservice since they need to be dynamic problem-solvers in order to conquer the 2014 GED test.
+Students looking for a magic method of solving problems do themselves a severe disservice since they need to be dynamic problem-solvers in order to conquer the GED test.

-Kate: The new GED test is more demanding; do you notice changes how people prepare for the test?
+Kate: The new GED test is more demanding; do you notice changes in how people prepare for the test?

-Dr. Mark: In order to prepare for the new GED test, we have changed our focus to a work and technology ready site.
+Dr. Mark: In order to prepare for the new GED test, we have changed our focus to a work and technology-ready site.
 This means that all of the students are engaged in typing classes, workforce development seminars, and have digital literacy opportunities.

 Overall, however, I do not believe students are changing their own studying patterns on their own.
 For instance, students who were dedicated are still dedicated to obtaining their GED test, while others continue the false start pattern.
-I think students understand the computer-based testing change better than the content change.
+I think students understand the computer-based testing changes better than the content change.

 Kate: What is the most challenging for organizations like yours regarding implementing the new GED test course material?

 For example, we are currently working on a PBL approach to community health reports in our region.
 In Reading, students read and discuss the implications of the community health study.
 In Writing, students determine ways in which community health affects them and write essays on it.
 In Social Studies, current events and a broader historical view of community health are presented.

 This brings me to another challenge – volunteers.
 We now know that it’s not enough to allow volunteer tutors to work one-on-one with students in any area, rather volunteers need to be embedded in the classrooms in order to continue the problem-solving thread presented in classes.

 Kate: Can you share some figures about the number of people participating in your GED classes?

-The amount of time students need to complete their 2002 GED test ranged dramatically from 2 months to several years.
+The amount of time students need to complete their GED tests ranged dramatically from 2 months to several years.
 Like anything, it all depends on the effort students put into it, and the point at which they began.
 We focus heavily on work-readiness skills because most of our students get jobs during their time with us.
 We work hard on ensuring that crises do not impede them from obtaining their goals.